sondande/hw5-experiments-sondande/README.md

 I enjoyed working on this lab as it gave a visualization of contrasts between the models we have learned and how they perform in varying datasets.
 I would say writing the report was difficult as creating tables and graphs that makes sense was a challenge.

+Sagana Ondande~

+I enjoyed working on this lab from the experimental aspect of the problems.
+It gave a clear visiualization of the pros and cons of different models, and how they perform with datasets, a hands on approach of using external libraries and their precoded models and how to implement them.
+I would say the most difficult part of this lab was the technical report, but was informative and a good learning experience for our final project.

-4) An estimation of how much time you spent on the assignment, and
+1) An estimation of how much time you spent on the assignment, and

 Around 15 hours?
 Hard to tell!

 5) An affirmation that you adhered to the honor code

 We affirm that we have adhered to the Honor Code.
-Ada Ates &
+Ada Ates & Sagana Ondande